Have you seen flying ants?

 - Can flying ants be seen on weather radar?

-Can you let us know when and where you have seen these flying ants by filling in the short form below.
+Can you let us know when and where you have seen these flying ants by filling in our survey?

 If you are interested in the results of this study we will put a link on this page when we have finished our analysis – feel free to pop back and check in about six months.